 Lambie the Lovey- Free Pattern

 **Below you will find the free written pattern for this adorable lovey.
-If you prefer, you can purchase the inexpensive large font, ad-free PDF from my Etsy shop here. **
+If you prefer, you can purchase the inexpensive large font, ad-free PDF from my Etsy shop here.
+You can also purchase from or add to your Ravelry que here.**

 Lovey’s make such great baby toys, and what cuter lovey then one with a sweet lamb face?